virtuozzo/cloudscripting-docs/docs/reference/events.md

 ```
 ## Events filtering

 Events can be filtered by nodeGroup, nodeType, nodeId.
+Events filtering is optional.
+By default every event is listened by all environment.
 So defined actions will be executed only when events will be called on filter rules.

 ###By nodeGroup